-Serbia exclusive: Coal dependence vs electricity balances, the report6.
-January 2015. / News Serbia Energy
+Serbia exclusive: Coal dependence vs electricity balances, the report, News Serbia Energy

 Coal represents the backbone of the Serbian energy.
 In fact, two thirds of the electricity comes from coal, while the share of energy from the renewable sources amounts to slightly more than 20 percent of the total consumption.

 Serbia has the significant coal reserves and these reserves can ensure the safe electricity supply in the decades to come.
 The most significant coal quantities in our country are located in the Kolubara basin.
 Over 50 percent of the electricity in Serbia is produced from the lignite of MB “Kolubara”.
 How important this is to Serbia and its citizens one could see after May floods – power deficiency situation in Serbia.
 Two open pit mines in Tamnava were completely flooded, and the lignite production, in all four open pit mines was stopped.
 The process of pumping the water out is still in progress at the largest and the most modern open pit mine, “Tamnava-West Field”.

 The consequences were enormous.
 As it had been anticipated by the tender, which was announced before the winter season, it was planned that the company TPPNT would procure 150,000 tons of coal in November this year, 310,000 tons in December as well as in January, while in February 2015 that amount would be 280,000 tons and in March 250,000 tons of coal.
 All amounts are subject to 20% change.
 The plan also envisaged the procurement of the optional 500,000 tons and that is, in January up to 180,000 tons, in February up to 150,000 tons and in March 170,000 tons of coal.
 That’s a total of about 1.5 million tons of coal, but the exact calculation will be known at the end of the winter season.